 How does a crypto hardware wallet work?

 Simply put, a hardware wallet is a little like a USB device.
 They do, however, usually feature a few additional buttons and maybe even a small touchscreen for interacting with the keys.
 While safer and, therefore, a great fit for those who believe in long-term holding, using it may take a little more time than other wallet options.
-Because although the wallet is not connected to the internet, to transact, swap, or spend the crypto, you will need to take it online.
+Although the wallet is not connected to the internet, to transact, swap, or spend the crypto, you will need to take it online.

 When you plug the hardware wallet into any host computer with the internet, it connects to the corresponding blockchain via the wallet’s crypto bridge.
 A bridge is an inbuilt software functionality that lets the user interact with the blockchain and sign off transactions while ensuring that the private keys stay safe in the wallet.